top of page

 Derby County’s previous Championship game had come 825 days ago: at a time when having already been relegated, the club’s survival hung in the balance.
 Now they were back.
 If that wasn’t cause for celebration enough the fixture was personally significant both for boyhood Ram Ben Osborn, making his debut for the club, and promotion-winning head coach Paul Warne, marking his 100th game in charge.
 But Blackburn Rovers were not willing hosts.

-For the momentous occasion, Warne made a single from the side that beat LaLiga outfit Real Valladolid.
-Kane Wilson taking Ryan Nyambe’s place at right back.
+For the momentous occasion, Warne made a single from the side that beat LaLiga outfit Real Valladolid: Kane Wilson taking Ryan Nyambe’s place at right back.

-But once the first whistle had gone, this Derby side did not look like one that had beaten top-flight Spanish opposition six days earlier.
 In the opening ten minutes they were thoroughly outclassed by a Rovers side moving the ball with urgency but remaining neat and tidy.
 “These were towards the bottom last season” was the sort of thought that may have crept into the heads of Rams fans in those opening minutes; their side’s only sight of goal was a tame Kayden Jackson backheel after some link up play between Elder, Osborn and Mendez-Laing down the left.
 Yep.
 Blackburn had been in a relegation scrap, with former Ram John Eustace taking charge towards the end of the season and keeping them up.
 The Lancashire side would soon send a strong warning shot to their visitors, with new multi-million-pound striker Makhtar Gueye getting on the end of a Lewis Travis through ball and shooting just wide from a tight angle.

 Welcome back to the Championship.